 The CFA Institute is a global organization seeking to promote a high level of financial literacy and knowledge in the investment and financial planning industries.
 As a result, a CFA certification is widely considered to be one of the most important designations among investment analysts and financial advisors.

 To register for the CFA program, you must:

 - Have a bachelor’s degree, be in the final year of completing a bachelor’s degree or have four years of full-time work experience

 - Understand English

 - Hold up against certain conduct criteria mandated by the CFA Institute, including past accusations, complaints or convictions

 - Live in an eligible country

 Of course, you also must pass all three levels of the CFA exam.
-The CFA Institute administers each level once a year in June, though Level I is also administered in December.
-For reference, it’s recommended that you study for at least 300 hours before each level.
+The CFA Institute administers each level once a year in June, though Level I is also available to take in December.
+For reference, the CFA Institute recommends studying for at least 300 hours before each level.

 What Does the CFA Exam Consist of?